U.S. military may house immigrant children as Trump policy beset by confusion

 U.S. District Judge Dolly Gee, who oversees the Flores settlement, rejected a similar argument by former President Barack Obama’s administration in 2015 to extend detentions of families.

-The administration also has sought a permanent legislative fix on the issue, but the U.S. House of Representatives on Thursday rejected a bill favoured by conservatives that would have halted the practice of splitting up families and addressed a range of other immigration issues.
+The administration also has sought a permanent legislative fix on the issue, but the U.S. House of Representatives on Thursday rejected a bill favored by conservatives that would have halted the practice of splitting up families and addressed a range of other immigration issues.

 The bill was defeated in a 231-193 vote, with 41 Republicans joining the opposition.
 The House also postponed, likely until next week, a vote on a more moderate bill in order to try to drum up more support.